PhoenixBGG/PhoenixBGG/README.md

 - 👋 Hi, I’m Bhavya
 - 👀 I’m interested in Robotics
-- 🌱 I’m currently learning ROS
+- 🌱 I’m currently doing research in legged robots and autonomous systems
 - 📫 How to reach me bhavyagg27@gmail.com

 <!---